 Alcohol and Other Drugs

-If you are an NGO, these grants give you the opportunity to provide services or programs that aim to enhance the alcohol, tobacco and other drugs treatment, support and harm reduction services in the ACT, and reduce the harms experienced by people and their families.
+Funding under these grants is an opportunity for NGOs to provide services or programs that aim to enhance the alcohol, tobacco and other drugs treatment, support and harm reduction services in the ACT, and reduce the harms experienced by people and their families.

 Grant Opportunities